 a very neat and simple tool to monitor our network

 -n (disable hostname lookup) it is mostly useless as most of the network tools, but with

 we had 100Mb traffic… Hmm… I wanted to verify whether our interface was 100Mb or maybe 1Gb but I did not find any working tool.

 So we assumed it was 100Mb… It was not a 100% safe bet but it seemed to be easier to fix it than verify properly.

 (This was the point when I cursed the third time who installed our www machine and forgot to enable

 munin… and myself for not having fixed this issue yet…)

-In the meantime I started to bootstrap a rackspace CDN service.
+In the meantime, I started to bootstrap a rackspace CDN service.
 It was surprisingly easy.
 I had never worked with CDN services before.
-In a nutshell they work as reverse proxy.
+In a nutshell, they work as a reverse proxy.
 You add a name and the “original” server and it starts to serve the original server’s content on the new name.
 And you can add rules for caching.
-It would be perfect, if the caching worked… Anyway the frontend team changed the URLs quickly to the CDN’s and I started to debug why it was not caching.
+It would be perfect if the caching worked… Anyway, the frontend team changed the URLs quickly to the CDN’s and I started to debug why it was not caching.

 With adding a simple GET parameter to an image request it was easy to separate

 the test requests from the other storming traffic.